412-Sea-Island-South/Grover-3SAT/index.md

 The problems requires a special format, called DIMACS CNF.
 You can read about it [here](http://www.satcompetition.org/2009/format-benchmarks2009.html).

+We will create the oracle for the Grover's Search algorithm, which is the LogicalExpressionOracle component which is helpfully already provided in Qiskit Aqua.
+It also supports DIMACS CNF format strings and construction of the oralce circuit.

 ### Understanding DIMACS CNF
 ```
 c example DIMACS CNF 3-SAT